Apache Iceberg, Time Travel, Historical Queries, Data Versioning, Audit Compliance

 Audit and Compliance

 Financial services and healthcare organizations face strict requirements to explain exactly what data was visible at any point in time.
-With Iceberg time travel, compliance queries become straightforward:
+With Iceberg time travel, compliance queries become straightforward.
+This complements Change Data Capture (CDC) strategies by providing queryable history without maintaining separate audit tables.
+For CDC implementation patterns, see What is Change Data Capture (CDC) Fundamentals.

 -- Reproduce quarterly report exactly as generated